blagoVP/mcfc_vue/README.md

 - User can add news.
 - User has access to all news.
 - All users can comment about all published news.
-- A publisher of the news can delete it, but cannot like it, and vice versa.
+- A publisher of a single news can delete it, but cannot like it, and vice versa.

 ## Design